ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 https://github.com/ontio/ontology-DID/blob/master/README.md

-* 4 Import account or identity
+* 4. Import account or identity

-Users who have already created a digital identity or account may import it into a wallet file from SDK.
+Users who have already created a digital identity or account may import it into a wallet file from the SDK.

-> **Note:** It is advised to check if an identity already exists on the blockchain before you import one.
+**Note:** It is advised to check if an identity already exists on the blockchain before you import one.
 If DDO does not exist, it means that no such identity has been registered on the blockchain.
 Then you may need to use ontSdk.getOntIdTx().sendRegister(identity,"passwordtest") for registration.

 ```
 Identity identity = ontSdk.getWalletMgr().importIdentity(encriptPrivateKey,password,salt,address);